-Translation note: This version of our report is a translation from the original, which was prepared in Latvian.
+Translation note: This version of our report is a translation from the original, which was prepared in Latvian and digitally signed on 30 April 2024.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of our report takes precedence over this translation.

-This independent auditor's report (translation of the Latvian original) should only be used with the original document submitted to the Riga Stock Exchange in machine-readable .xhtml format (https://nasdaqbaltic.com).
+This independent auditor's report (translation of the Latvian original) should only be used with the original document submitted to the Riga Stock Exchange in machine-readable .xhtml format (https://nasdadbaltic.com).